muftring/iu-netsci/topics/scale-free-networks.md

 ### Conclusion
 Considering: *Friendship Paradox and hubs...*

-Because we can very quickly reach hubs, the expansion of the tree (neighbor's links, neighbors neighbors links) becomes much larger than what you expect from $\left \langle k \right \rangle$.
+Because we can very quickly reach hubs, the expansion of the tree (neighbor's links, neighbor's neighbors links) becomes much larger than what you expect from $\left \langle k \right \rangle$.
 It actually scales much more like $\left \langle k^2 \right \rangle$, because once you traverse to a neighbor the degree you expect is proportional to the $k^2$ average.
 That means as you traverse each step, you reach a lot of nodes very quickly.

 That is the explanation of scale-free networks, friendship paradox, and ultra-small world.